hawkz/stephenhawkes/_posts/2025-05-07-if-i-were-dictator-for-the-sectors-ai-strategy.md

 ---
 published: true
 date: 2025-05-07
-title: If I Were Dictator for the Sector’s AI Strategy
+title: My wish for the Sector’s AI Strategy
-summary: Dictatorship is sadly on the rise, but if I was a benevolent dictator, what would I do for the sector?
-And why the free legal advice sector gave me hope
+summary: What would I do for the sector?
+And why free legal advice gave me hope.
 categories: blog
 ---
-Yesterday I took part in a roundtable focused on the future of free legal advice, and I left inspired.
+Last week I took part in a roundtable focused on the future of free legal advice in the face of AI, and I left inspired.
 The conversation centred on something simple but powerful: how we coordinate our work around AI and tech to better serve frontline organisations.
 Not to invent more tools, but to create the scaffolding that helps people use the ones we've already built.

 It reminded me how much more we could do—if we weren’t scattered.
 That then sparked with the constant barrage of the current news cycle, leading to me pondering:

-> "If I had the power to dictate the social sector’s AI response—to unify, not control—what would I _actually_ do?"
+> "If I had the power to dictate the sector’s AI response—what would I _actually_ do?"

 Here’s my manifesto.